ssciwr/vstt/docs/quickstart/create-experiment.rst

 .. figure:: images/trial-conditions.png
    :alt: Trial Conditions

-   The list of conditions used in the trial
+   The list of conditions used in the trial.

 To edit a trial, either click "Edit" or double click on the trial.
 This will then open a dialog box where the trial parameters can be adjusted.